TwickE/Aora/README.md

 # Aora
-Aora is a mobile app for iOS and Android built in React Native with Expo
+Aora is a mobile app for iOS and Android built in React Native with Expo, Tailwind CSS and Appwrite for back-end

 # Aora Onboarding, Sign In and Sign Up Screens
 ![Aora Onboarding, Sign In and Sign Up Screens](https://github.com/TwickE/ReadmeImages/blob/main/Aora1.png?raw=true)